auslan-find-sign/pigeon-optics/docs/formats/datasets-storage.md

 Dataset record values:

-these are hashed using a customised object-hash, then stored under the objects folder dataset/objects/(hash)
+these are hashed and stored under the objects folder dataset/objects/(hash)

 dataset versions: